Adam Sýkora

-Adam Sýkora (born 7 September 2004) is a Slovak professional ice hockey forward for the Hartford Wolf Pack in the American Hockey League (AHL) while under with the New York Rangers of the National Hockey League (NHL).
-He was drafted by the New York Rangers in the second round, 63rd overall, of the 2022 NHL Entry Draft.
+Adam Sýkora (born 7 September 2004) is a Slovak professional ice hockey player who is a forward for the New York Rangers of the National Hockey League (NHL).
+He was drafted by the Rangers in the second round, 63rd overall, of the 2022 NHL entry draft.

 Playing career

-Sýkora was drafted by the New York Rangers with the 63rd overall pick of the 2022 NHL Entry Draft.
+Sýkora was drafted by the New York Rangers with the 63rd overall pick of the 2022 NHL entry draft.
 He signed a three-year, entry-level contract with the Rangers on 15 July 2022.
 He joined the Rangers for the beginning of their 2022 training camp but was returned to HK Nitra of the Slovak Extraliga after playing one preseason game.

-Sýkora scored 8 goals and had 13 assists in 38 games for HK Nitra in the 2022-23 season.
-He joined the Hartford Wolf Pack after HK Nitra was eliminated from the Extraliga playoffs in March 2023.
+Sýkora scored 8 goals and had 13 assists in 38 games for HK Nitra in the 2022–23 season.
+He joined the Hartford Wolf Pack, New York's American Hockey League (AHL) affiliate, after HK Nitra was eliminated from the Extraliga playoffs in March 2023.

-After Hartford was eliminated from the 2024 Calder Cup playoffs, he was recalled to the Rangers roster for the Stanley Cup playoffs.
+After Hartford was eliminated from the 2024 Calder Cup playoffs, he was recalled to the Rangers roster for the 2024 Stanley Cup playoffs.

-During the 2024-25 AHL season, Sykora played mainly on Hartford's 3rd line in a defensive and penalty killing role.
+During the 2025–26 season, Sýkora played mainly on Hartford's third line in a defensive and penalty killing role.
+After playing most of the 2025–26 season at Hartford, Sýkora was called up to the Rangers on 24 March 2026.
+He made his NHL debut for the Rangers against the Toronto Maple Leafs on 25 March.
+Sýkora scored his first NHL goal in the next game on 27 March, against the Chicago Blackhawks.

 International play

-Sýkora competed in Ice hockey at the 2020 Winter Youth Olympics in the boys' 3x3 mixed tournament.
+Sýkora competed in 2020 Winter Youth Olympics in the boys' 3x3 mixed tournament.

-He represented the Slovak national under-18 team on their runner-up team in the 2021 Hlinka Gretzky Cup, scoring two goals in five tournament games, including one in the semifinals game against Finnish national under-18 team.
-He also represented Slovakia in the IIHF World Junior Championships in 2022, 2023 and 2024.
-He was named the captain of the Slovakia team for the 2024 World Junior Championship.
+He represented the Slovakia under-18 team on their runner-up team in the 2021 Hlinka Gretzky Cup, scoring two goals in five tournament games, including one in the semifinals game against Finland under-18 team.
+He also represented Slovakia in the World Junior Championships in 2022, 2023 and 2024.
+Sýkora was named the captain of the Slovakia team for the 2024 World Junior Championships.

-Sýkora played for the Slovak national team in the 2022 IIHF World Championship, in which Slovakia finished in eighth place.
-Sýkora scored two goals and had one assist in six games during the tournament.
+Sýkora played for the Slovakia senior team in the 2022 World Championship, in which Slovakia finished in eighth place.
+He scored two goals and had one assist in six games during the tournament.